REVEAL | REASSURE | RENEW

 Many people in the UK are affected by allergies.
 There are lots of tell-tale signs to look for if you think you might be experiencing allergy symptoms.
 Signs such as frequent sneezing, itchy or watery eyes and a congested nose.
 You may experience problems when you eat certain foods.
-All of these symptoms could be related to allergies.
+All of these symptoms could be related to allergies or intolerances.
 But how do you know for sure?
-Discover what your body reacts to with our comprehensive test taken from a finger-prick blood sample.
+Discover what your body reacts to with a test from our comprehensive range using a finger-prick or venous blood sample.
 Your test is then sent to our partner lab for analysis.

-- Tests for 294 different allergens including pollens, food, pets, moulds and yeasts and insects
+- Allergy tests detect specific IgE antibodies for different allergens including pollens, food, pets, moulds and yeasts and insects

 - Sophisticated technology

-- Comprehensive and reliable results within 2 weeks
+- Comprehensive and reliable results within a few days.

-Please select a date and time from the calendar for the consultation and test and enter your details as required.
+Please select a date and time from the calendar for the consultation and enter your details as required.

 Allergy is an overreaction of your immune system in response to something that is normally harmless.
 In an allergic reaction to substances such as pollen, house dust mites, certain foods or insect stings, the immune system produces antibodies called Immunoglobulin E (IgE) specific to the allergen it’s trying to fight.
 The process of your body becoming sensitive to an allergen is called sensitisation.